hluhovskyi/CameraButton/README.md

   ![Check full example](https://github.com/dewarder/CameraButton/tree/master/sample)

+  Take into account that you can get `ConsistencyValidationException` in case some part of the button overlaps other one or crosses view's boundaries.
+If you don't need "pixel-perfect" checks you can disable them by calling `button.shouldCheckConsistency(false)` otherwise you have to set correct sizes.

 ## RxJava and Kotlin

 For now only RxJava version 2 is supported.
 It is implemented according to guidelines of ![JakeWharton/RxBinding](https://github.com/JakeWharton/RxBinding) library.